ersincakmak/photo-share-swift/README.md

 ### Pods

-Open a terminal and go to the project root and just execure pod install command.
+Open a terminal,  go to the project root and execute pod install command.

 ## Screenshots